joshbrew/eegpwa/docs/frontend.md

 ## Front end
 The frontend ties together several simplified systems after beating my head against a ton of different frameworks from React to Nativescript to lit-html, and so on.
+I always ended up coming back to the same basic fragments in vanilla JS and then using the standard document functions because I could do everything so much quicker - ironic considering everything is made for productivity but maybe I'm just in a niche here with my needs.
+My system ends up seriously benchmarking javascript, however.
 Plus Dovydas (@Giveback007) showed me some great tricks with his state manager but I wanted to simplify it to basic js.
 Full documentation pending but the code is written to be plainly readable so check it out.

 In order of abstraction: